dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/microsoft-entra-id-groups-and-roles.md

 To assign a role to a user (or group if you have a Premium tier Azure account):

-1. Navigate to **Enterprise applications** in the AAD area of the Azure portal.
+1. Navigate to **Enterprise applications** in the ME-ID area of the Azure portal.
 1. Select the app.
 Select **Manage** > **Users and groups** from the sidebar.
 1. Select the checkbox for one or more user accounts.
 1. From the menu above the list of users, select **Edit assignment**.